dmatscheko/filesystem/README.md

 ## Jan Configuration:

 An easy option is to use [Jan](https://jan.ai/) with [LM Studio](https://lmstudio.ai/) as backend.
 This allows e.g. to use MLX versions and models that are not yet supported by Jan.

-For this, at the model providers, click on "Add providers".
-Add a random string as API key, `http://127.0.0.1:1234/v1` as the Base URL and click "refresh", so that Jan can fetch the models from LM Studio.
-Then click at the edit button (the pencil) and activate "Tools" for the models you want to use with this MCP server.
+To do this, go to the model providers in the Jan settings and click "Add Providers."
+Enter a random string as the API key, set `http://127.0.0.1:1234/v1` as the Base URL, and click "Refresh" to allow Jan to fetch models from LM Studio.
+Then, click the edit button (pencil icon) and enable "Tools" for the models you want to use with this MCP server.

 ### MCP Server Setting